VizcayaMuseum/Kiosk/CONTRIBUTING.md

 **How can I get involved?**

-First of all, thank you!
-I welcome all invitations for a friendly chat, exchange ideas and ask questions.
+First of all, thank you for your interest in contributing to this project.
+Please email us at info@darumatech.com to discuss how you can contribute to this project.

 **I've found a typo**

 * A Pull Request is not necessary.
-Raise an [Issue](https://github.com/ceciliaconsta3/kiosk/issues) and I'll fix it as soon as I can.
+Raise an [Issue](https://github.com/VizcayaMuseum/kiosk/issues) and I'll fix it as soon as I can.

 **I have a [great] idea**

-I'd like to make this Kiosk project the best it can be and welcome new contributions that align with the project's goals.
-That being said, if you have a proposal please contemplate its feasibility and timeline and provide a few sentences proposing your awesome idea!
+We would like to make this Kiosk project the best it can be and welcome new contributions that align with the project's goals.
+If you have a proposal, please provide a few sentences proposing your awesome idea!

 Quick Proposal Summary: